-Kaka‘ako has a rich history steeped in Native Hawaiian values, entrepreneurship, industry and cultural diversity.
-This area was once comprised of fishing villages, fishponds and salt ponds.
-To Hawaiians, pa‘akai (salt) was valued like gold for its uses as a seasoning, preservative, medicine and ceremonial purifier.
+Kaka‘ako has a rich history steeped in Native Hawaiian values, entrepreneurship, industry, and cultural diversity.
+The region was once comprised of fishing villages, fishponds, and salt flats.
+To Hawaiians, pa‘akai (salt) was valued like gold for its uses as a seasoning, preservative, medicine, and ceremonial purifier.

 The evolution of Kaka‘ako continues.
-On the streets of Auahi, Keawe and Coral, where colorful murals greet residents and visitors alike, a dynamic urban village is flourishing, built on the hard-working, entrepreneurial spirit of today’s small business owners.
-Local shops, restaurants, creative studio workspaces, and gathering places serve as a catalyst for exciting new ideas and innovation.
+On the streets of Auahi, Keawe, and Coral, where colorful murals greet residents and visitors alike, a dynamic, urban village is flourishing, built on the hardworking, entrepreneurial spirit of today’s small business owners.
+Local shops, restaurants, creative studio workspaces, and gathering places serve as catalysts for exciting new ideas and innovation.

 Rooted in the historical and cultural values of the generations who have come before, Our Kaka‘ako continues to honor the spirit of the past while looking ahead to the future.
 Come discover why so many residents and businesses call this special community home.